 The Foundation will provide a limited number of grants up to $25,000 to Israeli organizations.
+The Foundation does not normally fund an organization for more than three consecutive years.
 Multi-year grants are not available.
 Organizations may apply independently or in collaboration.

 Social change, gender-sensitive projects that help low-income women in Israel achieve economic independence.